chainer/chainer/docs/source/chainerx/tutorial/index.rst

 .. note::

-    The code above is device agnostic, meaning that you can execute it on any backend by simply wrapping the code with a :func:`chainerx.device_scope`.
+    The code above is device agnostic, meaning that you can execute it on any backend by simply wrapping the code with a :func:`chainerx.using_device`.

 Relation to Chainer
 -------------------